Academic Language and Literacy

 Which schools we work with

-We collaborate with schools and faculties across the University.
-In 2020, the following will be offering Academic Language and Literacy sessions:
+We collaborate with Schools and Faculties across the University.
+In 2021/22, the following will be offering Academic Language and Literacy sessions on various programmes within each School or Department:

 - School of Arts